PennyLaneAI/qml/glossary/variational_circuit.rst

 :html:`<br>`

 Variational circuits are trained by a classical optimization algorithm that makes queries to the quantum device.
-The optimization is an iterative scheme that searches out better candidates for the parameters :math:`\theta` with every step.
-Variational circuits have been proposed for various near-term applications, such as optimization, quantum chemistry, machine learning, data compression, linear algebra, and feature embeddings.
+The optimization is usually an iterative scheme that searches out better candidates for the parameters :math:`\theta` with every step.

 Variational circuits have become popular as a way to think about quantum algorithms for near-term quantum devices.
-Such devices can only run short gate sequences, and have a high error.
+Such devices can only run short gate sequences, since without fault tolerance every gate increases the error in the output.
 Usually, a quantum algorithm is decomposed into a set of standard elementary operations, which are in turn implemented by the quantum hardware.

 The intriguing idea of variational circuit for near-term devices is to merge this two-step procedure into a single step by "learning" the circuit on the noisy device for a given task.